 The local RCMP detachment seemed at least equally interested in the actions, credibility and motivations of the alleged victim and arranged for her to talk with an individual that she believed was a hit-man, although it was secretly a police officer.
 When Ms Ryan, possibililyy manic at this time, bit at the chance to take a contract out on her estranged husband’s life, she was arrested and charged with counselling another to commit murder.

 Her case was brought to trial at Digby, Nova Scotia and Justice David Farar of the Nova Scotia Supreme Court acquitted her on the basis of duress.

-Michael Ryan also points out, in his Yahoo video, that the Crown inexplicably did not call him to testify in the original hearing against Ms Ryan even though duress (spousal abuse) was an emerging, and ultimately successful defence.
+Michael Ryan also points out, in his You Tube video, that the Crown inexplicably did not call him to testify in the original hearing against Ms Ryan even though duress (spousal abuse) was an emerging, and ultimately successful defence.

 The Crown appealed but the Nova Scotia Court of Appeal would have none of it and dismissed the appeal on March 29, 2011, siding with Justice Farar.

 The appeal to the Supreme Court of Canada took up a day of hearing in Ottawa in June of 2012.
-Like molasses in January, the decision took a good seven months, finally published in January 2013.
+The decision took seven months, published in January 2013.

 The appeal was allowed.
 The reason?
 Nicole Ryan wasn't really under duress at the moment she offered the hitman $25,000.

 To many lawyers, this was a plain and simple case of guilt: she tried to hire a hitman, wrong under any circumstances.
 One lawyer's Twitter:

 "Another anti-male decision - #Court in #Canada ends prosecution against woman who hired #hitman 2 #kill #hubby."